-Perhaps taking a cue from 21st Century Fox CEO James Murdock’s desire to shorten the traditional theatrical release window, 20th Century Fox CEO Stacey Snider told a tech confab the issue is on the forefront of studio conversations in Hollywood.
+Perhaps taking a cue from 21st Century Fox CEO James Murdock’s desire to shorten the traditional theatrical release window, 20th Century Fox CEO Stacey Snider told a tech confab the issue is at the forefront of studio conversations in Hollywood.

 Speaking Feb.
 14 at Re/code Media 2017 in Dana Point, Calif., Snider said Fox is more dependent on theatrical exhibitors than other studios with parent companies immersed in cable, telecom and broadband distribution.

 “It really genuinely does matter to us.
 It’s not a platitude.
 We don’t have the same cable assets.
 We’re not going to be bought by AT&T this week.
 So that theatrical experience really is important,” Snider said.

 The veteran executive, who was appointed chairman and CEO of the studio last September, also reiterated the bottom line that has fueled growing industry acceptance of premium video-on-demand access as requisite business model: namely, that most movies, even the big blockbusters, have done 90% to 95% of their business within three or four weeks of release.